 A couple of years ago we sold a computer to an ex-colleague of my wife's, a professor in a school of design and art in Barcelona.
 At his home, I assisted him in installing and connecting the computer to the Internet, then he had the nice gesture to invite me to lunch.
-Sitting at the table with his daughter, a young woman in her twenties, they started the chat asking me what I did for a living (Catalans resemble Americans in this.)
-When I told them I was selling web hosting, the daughter, who explained me she worked as a nurse (noble profession, of course,) started talking scornfully about the Internet boom.
+Sitting at the table with his daughter, a young woman in her twenties, they started the chat asking me what I did for a living (Catalans resemble Americans in this annoying custom.)
+When I told them I was selling web hosting, the daughter, after telling me she worked as a nurse (more noble profession than mine, of course,) started talking scornfully about the Internet boom.
 I supported her idea saying the Internet is mostly used as a shop window and, appealing to their sense of humor, I added that my wife's web site, being its contents mostly illustrations (she's a graphical designer) has much more success than mine which consists mostly of text; ‘You know, drawings catch your eye,’ said I, a bit cynically.
-‘But, drawings are art!’ the father cut me (the “ignorant” silently echoed.)
-I could have mentioned him that, in my web site, besides of novels and articles, mostly of artistic-philosophical matter, you can enjoy a comic, all authored, edited and published by myself for free, and not because I believe in Ars gratia artis, in fact I've always found this idea repulsive.
-I didn't because, to tell the truth, neither that nor the more than twenty years I devoted to music make me feel confident about what “art” exactly is.
-Even so, I'm able to recognize art in selling as well as in this guy's cooking, so I decided to chat less and enjoy the meal.
+‘But, drawings are art!’ the father cut me (the trailing “ignorant” silently echoed.)
+I could have mentioned him that, in my web site, besides my novels and articles, mostly of artistic-philosophical matter, you can enjoy also a comic, all authored, edited and published by myself, but I didn't because, to tell the truth, neither that nor the more than twenty years I devoted to music make me feel confident about what “art” exactly is.
+Even so, I'm able to recognize art in selling (as well as in this guy's cooking, so I decided to chat less and enjoy the meal.)